srcdev/sitecatalyst-proxy/README.md

 Track an action on a page where there is no hyperlink to follow, for example, opening/displaying a panel, download or forward/next buttons.

+Tracking an action also overrides the default 500ms timeout as no navigation is instantiated.

 ###Options

 `linkType:'o',`